 - a.
-An employee accepting and performing a temporary assignment in a class with a higher standard range or band shall be paid at a rate approximately five percent (5%) higher than the employee's base rate of pay, provided the incumbent is expected to be absent for at least forty (40) consecutive work hours. - Assignment is at the discretion of the appointing authority; however, payment may not be waived so long as employee is assigned and qualified.
+An employee accepting and performing a temporary assignment in a class with a higher standard range or band shall be paid at a rate approximately five percent (5%) higher than the employee's base rate of pay, provided the incumbent is expected to be absent for at least forty (40) consecutive work hours. - b.
+Assignment is at the discretion of the appointing authority; however, payment may not be waived so long as employee is assigned and qualified.
 Such assignment may require the employee's prior written consent.
-It is not the intent of the District to use temporary assignment of lower paid workers to permanently fill a vacancy.
+It is not the intent of the District to use temporary assignment of lower paid workers to permanently fill a vacancy. - c.
+This Article is not applicable to any employee in the Return-to-Work program.